rhysd/cargo-husky/README.md

 If `cargo-husky` crate is added to `dev-dependencies` section, it is compiled at running tests.
 At the timing, [build script](./build.rs) is run and sets Git hook automatically.

 cargo-husky puts Git hook file only once for the same version.
-When cargo-husky is updated to a new version, it overwrites the existing hook.
+When it is updated to a new version, it overwrites the existing hook by detecting itself was updated.

 ## License